percysong/mini/source/daichaoxun.md

 Do You Know About Insects | https://mini-elephant-1318622621.cos.ap-chongqing.myqcloud.com/2024/09/25/DoYouKnowaboutInsects.pdf | By Buffy Silverman, Lightning Bolt Books | https://mini-elephant-1318622621.cos.ap-chongqing.myqcloud.com/2024/09/25/cover-2024-09-2517-16-06.png

 {% endlinkgrid %}

 {% note info %}

+Choose two animal groups you like best.
+Tell us what’s the characteristics do they have, what’s amazing about them.

+{% endnote %}

 ### 学习内容